 Literature Review

 A review of researches in the field of academic emotion recognition and detection using EEG signals would be done in order to understand as to how data gathering can be best carried out.
 Literature relating to academic emotions would also be reviewed in order to determine which emotions can be best used given the target domain.
 Further studies would be done in the algorithms used in pre processing of the data in order to remove noise and artifacts in the gathered data.

+Missing:

 Evaluation